drcmda/react-contextual/README.md

 * Very small (~1KB), [at least when React 16.3.0 drops]
 * Makes dealing with Reacts new context straight forward
-* Listening to multiple providers without nesting or render props
+* Listening to multiple providers without nesting
 * Powerful Redux-like store pattern without any boilerplate

 # Why